 The economic meltdown that hit the world a couple of years back did the worst kind of damage to the auto industry.
 Some ambitious projects were forced to be canned.
-Things have improved over the years and the auto industry is not only back on track but rather entering a great phase.
+Things have improved over the years, and the auto industry is back on track and entering a great phase.
 There’s never been a more exciting time to be a car enthusiast, so we decided to come up with the five hottest supercars automakers will unveil over the next four years.

 5. Lamborghini Cabrera (2015)

 What makes it special?
 In the world of performance machines, things move relatively at a slower pace.
-Generally, a sports car stays into production for many years before it is finally retired, and till then it receives endless tweaks and subtle makeovers to keep it updated.
+Generally, a sports car stays into production for many years before it is finally retired, and till then, it receives endless tweaks and subtle makeovers to keep it updated.
 Lamborghini Gallardo has been with us for over a decade, and notwithstanding the amazing credentials, it’s time to be replaced with something better, something new.
-Enter the Lamborghini Cabrera which is all set to become the successor to Gallardo and will take its place to be the company’s volume model.
-As of now, there is a little lack in clarity on its name as some industry experts believe Lamborghini will name it “Deimos” after a trademark application was discovered while most of the rumors suggest the Italian marquee will stick to the name Cabrera.
-Prototypes wearing heavy camouflage have been spied in the wild quite frequently giving us a fair idea of its design.
+Enter the Lamborghini Cabrera, which is all set to become the successor to Gallardo and take its place to be the company’s volume model.
+As of now, there is a little lack of clarity on its name as some industry experts believe Lamborghini will name it “Deimos” after a trademark application was discovered, while most of the rumors suggest the Italian marquee will stick to the name Cabrera.
+Prototypes wearing heavy camouflage have been spied in the wild quite frequently, giving us a fair idea of its design.
 It looks like a cross between Gallardo and the Aventador with reshaped LED headlamps.
-Lamborghini design philosophy is never disappointing and we don’t think it would be any different with the Cabrera.
+Lamborghini’s design philosophy is never disappointing, and we don’t think it would be any different with the Cabrera.

 4. BMW M8 (2016)

-Underpinnings and Powertrain: The M8 will share its platform the futuristic i8 which will be made using carbon fiber and aluminum, but it will be powered by a proper petrol engine.
-There is no official confirmation but we suspect it will come with a retuned version of the M5’s 4.4 Liter V8 engine which can produce upwards of 600 HP.
+Underpinnings and Powertrain: The M8 will share its platform, the futuristic i8, which will be made using carbon fiber and aluminum, but it will be powered by a proper petrol engine.
+There is no official confirmation, but we suspect it will come with a retuned version of the M5’s 4.4 Liter V8 engine, producing upwards of 600 HP.

 Arrival, Pricing and Competition: We are still a few years away before BMW M8 enters into production, but if things go according to the current plans, it should hit the markets by 2016 with a price-tag reading upwards of $300,000 (without factoring in the inflation).
 When launched, it will compete against Porsche 911(s) and Audi R8.